XinyiXu-773/global-market-analysis/README.md

 ## Key Insights

-- Countries can be grouped into distinct market segments with different manufacturing and trade profiles
+- Countries can be segmented into distinct groups based on manufacturing capacity and trade balance
-- High manufacturing output does not always correspond to a trade surplus
+- Manufacturing scale alone does not determine market attractiveness or trade advantage
-- Segmentation highlights markets that may require differentiated entry strategies rather than a one-size-fits-all approach
+- Market entry strategies should differ by structural position rather than applying a uniform approach across countries

+---

+## Strategic Implications (Summary)

+The segmentation analysis suggests that international expansion strategies should vary by market structure rather than applying a uniform approach:

+- **Mature markets:** Emphasise brand differentiation and supply chain optimisation
+- **Emerging growth markets:** Prioritise speed-to-market through local assembly or partnerships
+- **Exploratory markets:** Use cross-border e-commerce to test demand before committing resources

+Detailed cluster-level strategies and examples are documented in [`analysis/strategic_implications.md`](analysis/strategic_implications.md).

 ---